January 2018 Update:

 Symptoms include lesions on the skin, especially on the legs, chest and abdomen, as well as in the mouth.
 These may look like bites, sores, wounds or stings.
 Some dogs go on to develop renal failure (kidney failure), which can be fatal.

 In the UK, the disease has proven fatal in 90% of cases, according to Alabamarot.co.uk, although it is rare for dogs here to catch it in the first place.

 Alabama rot causes blood clots and damages affected tissue, including the skin and organs.
-The condition can become more serious quickly - sometimes within a matter of days - and dogs usually start to show symptoms of kidney problems, including vomiting, a lack of appetite and tiredness.
+The condition can become more serious quickly - sometimes within a matter of days - and dogs usually start to show symptoms of kidney problems.

 If you believe your dog may be showing symptoms you should contact your vet immediately.

 There doesn't seem to be any link between a dog's age, sex, weight or breed and its susceptibility to Alabama rot.